NordicSemiconductor/ble-sdk-arduino/README.md

 #ble-sdk-arduino

-Bluetooth low energy SDK for Arduino (uses the nRF8001 from [Nordic Semiconductor](https://www.nordicsemi.com/ "Go to Nordic semiconductors homepage")).
+Bluetooth low energy SDK for Arduino and chipKIT (uses the nRF8001 from [Nordic Semiconductor](https://www.nordicsemi.com/ "Go to Nordic semiconductors homepage")).
-This has been tested using the Arduino UNO, Mega and Leaonardo boards with the nRF2740/nRF2741 module or the Bluetooth low energy shield from Redbearlab.
+This has been tested using the chipKIT Uno32, Arduino UNO, Mega and Leaonardo boards with the nRF2740/nRF2741 module or the Bluetooth low energy shield from Redbearlab.
 The shield is available from seeedstudio and makershed.

 ##Contents